Analyzing Documents - Amazon Textract

 Signatures in Document Analysis

 Amazon Textract can detect the locations of signatures in text documents.
 These are returned as geometry objects with bounding boxes that provide the location of a signature on the page, alongside the confidence that a signature is in that location.
 If the signature feature is used by itself, Amazon Textract will return both signatures and standard text detection results.
 Signature detection can be used in conjunction with other feature types such as forms, tables, and queries.
-Using it with forms and tables allow signatures to be detected as part of a key value pair or within a table cell respectively.
+When using it with forms and tables, signatures can be detected as part of a key-value pair or within a table cell respectively.

 Queries in Document Analysis